prometheus/docs/content/docs/alerting/configuration.md

   [ smtp_auth_identity: <string> ]
   # SMTP Auth using CRAM-MD5.
   [ smtp_auth_secret: <secret> ]
   # The default SMTP TLS requirement.
+  # Note that Go does not support unencrypted connections to remote SMTP endpoints.
   [ smtp_require_tls: <bool> | default = true ]

   # The API URL to use for Slack notifications.